sarahmccarthy123/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/Install.rst

 Initialise
 -----------

-TYPO3 offers two options for initialisation: Creating an empty starting page or it can go directly to the backend administrative interface.
+TYPO3 offers two options for initialisation: creating an empty starting page or going directly into the backend administrative interface.
-Beginners should select the first option and allow TYPO3 to create an empty starting page, this will also generate a site configuration file.
+Beginners should select the first option and allow TYPO3 to create an empty starting page.
+This will also generate a site configuration file.

 .. include:: ../Images/AutomaticScreenshots/QuickInstall/Step5LastStep.rst.txt